Dyslexia Reading Training • NeuroBreath

 Vocabulary & Comprehension

 Research Foundation: Dyslexic learners often absorb stories more easily by listening than reading.
-Using audiobooks builds vocabulary and knowledge at their intellectual level.
-Explicit comprehension strategy instruction—teaching students to predict, question, visualize, summarize, and clarify—is highly effective.
-Yale Center for Dyslexia recommends using multimedia to gain context, which greatly aids comprehension.
+Using audiobooks builds vocabulary at their intellectual level.
+Yale Center for Dyslexia recommends multimedia to gain context, which greatly aids comprehension.

 Word RecognitionContext BuildingSpaced Repetition